gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Indy said sympathetically.
 "I hope it passes quickly."

-The guesthouse door opened before the sergeant could reply.
+The door opened behind him before he could reply.
-The children scrambled to their feet and stepped back as the tiger padded out.
+The children stepped back as the tiger padded out.
-He wasn't as big as he'd been in Noxy's troubled dreams during the night, but she still had to stop herself from reaching for her mother's hand.

 Almost unnoticed,
-his boy slipped out behind him and closed the door.
+Thokmay slipped out behind him and closed the door.
 Instead of his armor
 he wore a plain brown rain cape over his kilt and boots.
-He kept his eyes downcast as the tiger said, "Good morning, reeve."
+He nodded at Noxy as the tiger said, "Good morning, reeve."

 "Good morning, honored," Indy replied.
-"I trust you slept well?"
+"I trust you had a good night?"

-"Thank you, I did."
+"Yes, thank you."
-The tiger seemed not to notice that thirty pairs of eyes were staring at him.
+The tiger seemed not to notice the eyes staring at him.

-Indy waited a moment to see if he would say anything more.
-When he didn't, she smiled and said,
+"I'm glad to hear it," Indy said.
-"My daughter has asked if you could spare your boy for an hour so that she could show him our village while the other children do their chores."
+"My daughter has asked if you could spare your boy for an hour so that she could show him around."
-Noxy heard Rash mutter something at that.
+Noxy heard Rash mutter something about chores at that.
 "If he would like to—oh dear."

 She stopped mid-sentence as the sergeant took a deep breath and scrunched up his face.